PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/installation.rst

 Test Lightning-Kokkos with MPI
 ===========================

-After install Lightning-Kokkos with MPI, you can test the Python layer of the MPI enabled plugin as follows:
+After install Lightning-Kokkos with MPI, you can test the Python layer of the MPI enabled plugin as follows (Lightning-Qubit must be installed as well):

 .. code-block:: bash